Willtl/semantic-segmentation-drone/README.md

 **Note:** This code is just terrible; require refactoring.
 Mostly focused on improving augmentations, training recipe, and postprocessing.

-Initial results (only trained for 10 epochs +- 30min.
+Initial results on my drone data (only trained for 10 epochs +- 30min.

 ![good augmentations](plots/good_augs.gif)